Réka Tóth-Vásárhelyi: Other activities

 She participated in the decorative painting of the Milarepa Meditation Centre in Zalaszántó.
 In Zangla Palace in India, in the Kőrösi Csoma Room, she made a memorial statue of the enlightened, meditating Sándor Kőrösi Csoma.
 The pilgrim made the statue of Sándor Kőrösi Csoma and the statue of Lama Dorji Lopön Ngawang rinpoche in the Buddha Park - Sándor Kőrösi Csoma Memorial Park.
 In 2019, as a commemorative gift for the 150th anniversary of Hungarian-Japanese diplomatic relations, the Hungarian Embassy in Tokyo commissioned the production of 30 pairs of wooden dolls to symbolize the relationship between the two countries.
 The diplomatic dolls were given to a number of prominent personalities, including several members of the imperial court.
 She received a personal letter of thanks from Suzuki Osamu, President of Suzuki Motor Corporation.

 For a while, she made Kokeshi pendants, but thought they could be more playful if they appeared on clothes.
 In 2018, they collaborated with Beatrix White to release a joint collection of charming Kokeshi dolls on cool urban suits.
 The kokeshi dolls are used as decorative elements on dresses, skirts, jackets and bags.

 She has been a member of the Hungary-Japan Friendship Society since 2000.
-She was also a member of the National Association of Art Teachers and InSEA.
+She was also a member of the National Association of Art Teachers and InSEA (The International Society for Education Through Art).